 First, the compressor constricts the refrigerant vapor.
 This raises the pressure and pushes the refrigerant into the coils outside the refrigerator.

 - Once the hot gas in the coils meets the cooler external temperature of the appliance, the refrigerant becomes a liquid and flows into the coils within the refrigerator.

 - Still at high pressure but now a cooler liquid, the refrigerant absorbs any heat it can find within the refrigerator, which causes the air in the unit to cool down.

-- After absorbing the heat, the refrigerant evaporates into a gas once more and returns to the compressor, where the process starts back over and repeats indefinitely.
+- After absorbing the heat, the refrigerant evaporates into a gas and returns to the compressor, where the process starts over and repeats indefinitely.

-The refrigerants are chemicals that evaporate at extremely low temperatures, so “heat” to these chemicals is still what human beings would generally consider to be cold.
-As it absorbs the heat it’s reacting to, it evaporates, to cycle back through the coils and compressor of your refrigerator.
+The refrigerants are chemicals that evaporate at extremely low temperatures, so “heat” to these chemicals is still what humans would generally consider cold.
+But, as it absorbs the heat it’s reacting to, it evaporates, to cycle back through the coils and compressor of your refrigerator.

 Refrigerators today come in a variety of styles, configurations, and sizes.
-They are customizable in every way, from internal temperature to Bluetooth connectivity.
+In addition, they are customizable in every way, from internal temperature to Bluetooth connectivity.
 In just 200 years, the refrigerator has become possibly the most necessary component to modern society, preserving your food and keeping your drinks nice and cold.